Sterling, Colorado: Government

 The Colorado Department of Corrections operates the Sterling Correctional Facility in Sterling.

 Education

-Sterling is the home of Northeastern Junior College, a residential two year college in Colorado.
+Sterling is the home of Northeastern Junior College.
 Sterling is also the location of the RE-1 Valley School District.

 Infrastructure

 Transportation

-Crosson Field Municipal Airport serves Sterling, but there are no scheduled flights available from there.
+Crosson Field serves as Sterling's airport, but there are no scheduled commercial flights available from there.
 The closest airport served by scheduled flights is Denver International Airport, located 121 mi away.